UCB-CyberSecurity-Cohort5/elk-stack-project-TrunkMonk/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system metrics.
 - Filebeat watches for changes in log files
-- Metricbeat records related datasets and system metrics from various sources on servers or services.
+- Metricbeat records related datasets and system metrics from servers or services

 The configuration details of each machine may be found below.